tylerharter/cs301-projects/spring19/p8/README.md

 Each of those weird alphanumeric sequence is a unique identifier for either an actor or a director or a movie title.

-Create a *main.ipynb* file with function definitions as required to solve the following problems, while using the *mapping.csv* and *movies.csv* files.
-You can use *small_movies.csv* and *small_mapping.csv* as toy-datasets only for self verification purposes and not for submission purposes.

 ## The Stages